A Word on Why you Should Buy Cheese at Costco

 Sprinkling parmesan cheese as an extra on your bagels, sandwiches, salads, and pizzas is a pleasure for your taste buds.
 Kraft grated cheese is an excellent choice when you need a big, hassle-free pack of parmesan cheese.

-Available at Costco for $24.5 for 4.5 lbs, it’s the most delicious cheese at Costco.
+Available for $24.5 for 4.5 lbs, it’s the most delicious cheese at Costco.
 The packaging is great– you get a huge quantity of grated parmesan for your everyday recipes.
 Thus, it’s perfect if you need it for cooking or baking.

 You can also get it on Amazon in an 8 Oz shaker if you don’t need enormous packaging, but a small pack–I recommend buying it in a small package for it’ll be fresh.
 Get it at Costco only if you need it in large quantities.

 The first thing to note about the Kirkland Signature Parmigiano Reggiano Cheese is that it’s an authentic Parmigiano-Reggiano cheese, not an imitation Parmesan cheese.
 It has the Protected Designation of Origin seal on it.
-Kirkland sources it from the Italian cheese exporter Formaggi Zanetti.
+Kirkland sources it from Italian cheese exporter Formaggi Zanetti.

 The cheese is aged for over 24 months, which gives it a distinct and robust flavor.